YEAR FOUR

 • Continued our Nature Calls campaign to bin all wipes and call for a ban on those made with plastic.

-• Increased the number of our Top Up Taps to more than 100 across the country.
+• Increased the number of our Top Up Taps now at 133 across the country.

 PROCUREMENT